Extracting Color Properties from Tailwind CSS

 Now we can also get the properties after the color.

-Combined, we can extract a name that combines color and brightness.
+By combining these, we can extract names that combine color and brightness.

 type TailwindColorClass = {